MobileTeleSystems/syncmaster/README.rst

 Goals
 -----

-* Make transfering data between databases and file systems as simple as possible
+* Make transferring data between databases and file systems as simple as possible
 * Provide a lot of builtin connectors to transfer data in heterogeneous environment
 * RBAC and multitenancy support